 Each accent is the sound of force, that é

 would take flight, not drop.
-Its me, Mom, José.
+It’s me, Mom, José.